-In NSW Uber drivers are required to have criminal and car safety checks.
+NSW law requires Uber drivers to have criminal and car safety checks.

-On Tuesday the 8th of November 2016, rideshare was legalised as the Government exempted prospective drivers from needing a special licence to carry paying passengers.
+On Tuesday the 8th of November 2016, rideshare was legalised as the government exempted drivers from needing a special licence to carry paying passengers.

-Uber officially launched in Hobart on Friday 2 December, with 70 drivers hitting the road.
+Uber officially launched in Hobart on Friday 2 December, with 70 driver-partners on board.

 Uber is not yet operating in the Northern Territory (NT), making Darwin the only Australian capital city that misses out on Uber.

-Uber and the NT government are in discussions about the rideshare service launching in the state, which is only likely to occur after a review of the hire car industry is completed.
+Uber and the NT government are in discussions about launching the rideshare service, which is only likely to occur after conducting a review of the hire car industry in the state.

-Early indications are Uber will be operating in the Northern Territory in 2017.
+Early indications are that Uber launch in the Northern Territory in 2017.

 Splend offers more than just a car for Uber.
 We’ll help steer your career.